 Hiking and Travel Tips for Kalsoy

 Definitely be prepared when making this seemingly easy hike to the Kallur Lighthouse.
 The hike doesn’t last too long, but if you’re out of shape, be prepared for more frequent stops.
+You can check out my guide for what to pack for the Faroe Islands for additional tips.

 Wear appropriate shoes.
 This is a must in the Faroe Islands, anyway.
 Waterproof, lightweight, and durable shoes are essential for the Faroe Islands and especially this Kalsoy hike.
 My favorite hiking boots are made by Keen.
 You can check for sizes and options here.